coolgk/project-templates/node-typescript/README.md

 # A Node + Typescript + Mocha + Nyc + Eslint + Nodemon Template Generator

-This is generic template for node + typescript projects.
+This is a generic template for node + typescript projects.
+It bootstraps a template project with [some popular packages](#Configuration-Files) and [npm script commands](#NPM-Scripts) pre-configured.

 The entry point of the app is `src/index.ts`

 ## Usage